Flat Feet: Diagnosis, Treatment, Prevention, and more

 Rigid Flat Feet

-This is a more severe type of flat feet which, thankfully, is less common.
-With this type of flat feet, the arch is completely collapsed whether the feet bear any weight or not.
+With this less common type of flat feet, the arch is completely collapsed regardless of it the feet bear any weight.

 Rigid flat feet is often caused by underlying factors like tarsal coalition or structural problems.
-They are also more likely to require some medical treatment or intervention because pain and discomfort is often associated with this type of flat feet.
+They are also more likely to require some medical treatment or intervention because of the associated pain and discomfort.

 Like we noted earlier, children usually do not have a fully developed arch until about 6 or 7 years of age.
 Once an individual is fully matured, there’s no reason, barring some of the conditions we will be looking at shortly, why the arch shouldn’t be up and functioning perfectly.